 In the event that a claim is lower than the strata corporation’s deductible, it will not be covered by their policy.
 As per your strata building’s bylaws, they are likely financially responsible for damages to common property while you are responsible for covering damages to your unit.
 As it is now, many of the repair and replacement costs that were traditionally covered by the strata corporation’s insurance policy will now be passed on to unit owners.

 In addition, if your strata corporation is faced with a large increase in insurance rates, the updated cost will be reflected in your annual strata fees.
 But it doesn’t stop there.

 According to BC’s Strata Property Act strata corporations may sue an owner to recover the cost of repair or the deductible portion of a claim if the owner was responsible for the loss.
-Some strata corporations prefer to avoid the cost of going to claims court, and are therefore making owners solely liable for losses originating from their units.
+Some strata corporations prefer to avoid the cost of going to court, and are therefore making owners solely liable for losses originating from their units.
 Given the increased costs of renovations and the massive rise of deductibles in 2020, something like a kitchen fire can leave you in financial ruin unless you have adequate protection.

 More Comprehensive Condo Insurance Provides the protection You Need